MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 ## Secure DNS

-To navigate to a webpage, the browser searches for the network address \(for example, `93.184.216.34`\) associated with the host name \(for example, `example.com`\) used in the URL of the website.
+To navigate to a webpage, the browser searches for the network address associated with the host name used in the URL of the website.
+An example of a network address is `93.184.216.34`.
+An example of a host name is `example.com`.
 Secure DNS uses a service over an HTTPS connection to the DNS service provider to complete the lookup.
 Use of a secure DNS protects the lookups from modification or eavesdropping by attackers on the network.

 By default, your current DNS service provider is used to avoid disruptions to your browsing.
 Not all service providers offer secure DNS.
 To avoid disruption to your browsing, if the secure DNS connection fails, Microsoft Edge attempts an unencrypted DNS lookup with your current DNS service provider.
 Microsoft Edge allows you to use a specific secure DNS provider.
 If a secure DNS provider is chosen, then Microsoft Edge doesn't fall back to regular DNS lookup if the secure lookup fails.
 To choose your secure DNS settings, navigate to `edge://setting/privacy`.